rongyang610/GreenHood/README.md

 ## Future Plans

 * Watchlist - Allows the user to add coins to a watchlist that shows up on their dashboard
-* Validation - Make sure the user has enough coins to sell or have enough buy power to buy coins.